-Serverless and Function as a Service (FaaS) platforms have become popular platforms for building and deploying cloud native applications.
-These platforms encourage breaking larger applications into many individual services.
+Serverless and Function as a Service (FaaS) platforms have become popular for building and deploying applications.
+These platforms encourage breaking larger applications into many individual services, which makes them especially useful as a platform for deploying and running microservices.
 Communication between services is difficult though: many cloud platforms do not allow direct service to service network connections, and many do not offer file-based storage.
 The result is that applications often resort to using object stores as a means for transferring data between components: one service writes data to an object store, and then a second service reads that data from the object store.